Product Description and Author Information

 About the Book

-So argues acclaimed economist, hedge fund manager, and presidential adviser Todd G. Buchholz in this timely, bold book.
-Part history and part manifesto, The Price of Prosperity exposes the economic, political, and cultural cracks that wealthy nations face, and makes the case for transforming those same vulnerabilities into sources of strength—and the foundation for a national renewal.
+In this bold history and manifesto, a former White House director of economic policy exposes the economic, political, and cultural cracks that wealthy nations face and makes the case for transforming those same vulnerabilities into sources of strength—and the foundation of a national renewal.

 Is the loss of empire inevitable?
-No. Can a community spirit be restored in the United States and in Europe?
+No. Can a community spirit be restored in the U.S. and in Europe?
 The answer is a resounding yes.
-The Price of Prosperity presents inspiring stories of historical leaders who overcame national disarray, from Kemal Atatürk to Japan’s Meiji revolutionaries to Golda Meir.
-It is not too late to overcome the challenges we face now and to come together once again to protect the nation and to ensure our future.
+We cannot retrieve the jobs of our grandparents, but we can embrace uniquely American traditions, while building new foundations for growth and change.
+Buchholz offers a roadmap to recovery, and calls for a revival of national pride and patriotism to help us come together once again to protect the nation and ensure our future.

 A lively, well-documented and important book.
 For at least a century, intellectuals have been heralding the death of the nation state, and often applauding it.
 But Todd Buchholz thinks it would be a disaster.
 He explains that the economic successes of our nations in some ways undermine them from within.
 But rather than regretting the past or lamenting the present, this book suggests important things we can do - above all by strengthening the symbols and histories that create identity and help us face the future together —Lawrence H. Summers, former U.S. Treasury Secretary and President Emeritus of Harvard University

 Todd Buchholz’s The Price of Prosperity is loaded with witty and provocative insight into the vexing question of our era: where do the prosperous nations go from here?
 Inevitable collapse, perpetual stagnation, or renewed purpose and prosperity? —Michael J. Boskin, former chair of the President's Council of Economic Advisers and professor of economics at Stanford University